Ingressive-for-Good/I4G-OPENSOURCE-FRONTEND-PROJECT-2039/Design.md

 - I ensured you use the colors, typography, icons and side navigation on the style guide to ensure consistency

 -----Main Goal -- Admin Design - I created a user friendly page that makes it easy to navigate the tasks of making a product unavailable or deleting a product.

+## Name: Michael Aniefiok

+#Description: Admin Design - Profile - Desktop
+### Observation/Changes
+- I designed the admin profile for the desktop view, I added an edit function for profile pictures and also for saving profile information.

+-----Main Goal -- Improve the Admin Experience by designing a responsive screen for editing the Admins profile information and to easily save the edited information.